emmanuelkiranr/NodeJs/README.md

 module.exports = function greet() {
   console.log("Greetings");
 };

+This will add the greet fn to the exports obj so we can import it and access from other files

 Since this is an interpreted language if there are multiple fns to be exported, in the exports object only the latest fn will be avalible all previous fns will be overwritten